kubesphere/kubesphere/README.md

 - [Youtube](https://www.youtube.com/channel/UCyTdUQUYjf7XLjxECx63Hpw)
 - [Follow us on Twitter](https://twitter.com/KubeSphere)

 Please submit any KubeSphere bugs, issues, and feature requests to [KubeSphere GitHub Issue](https://github.com/kubesphere/kubesphere/issues).
+We also provide efficient official ticket support to respond in hours.
+For more information, click [KubeSphere Online Support](https://kubesphere.cloud/en/ticket/)。
 ## Who are using KubeSphere

 The [user case studies](https://kubesphere.io/case/) page includes the user list of the project.
 You can [leave a comment](https://github.com/kubesphere/kubesphere/issues/4123) to let us know your use case.